R-Morgan/NGramCrackers/README.md

 strict typing system, it was possible to write verifiable code.
 I didn't understand the significance at the time, but it sounded sweet.
-Fast forward 9 years, I decided to give it a try as my first general-purpose language because of these reasons, the possibility for excellent performance from a high-level language, with developed libraries for concurrent and parallel computing.
+Fast forward 9 years, I decided to give it a try as my first general-purpose language because of these reasons, plus the possibility for excellent performance from a high-level language, with developed libraries for concurrent and parallel computing.

 ### Won't a CLI make it in accessible to your target audience?

-Initially, perhaps, but by waiting to develop a GUI, the text processing can exist independently of the GUI.
+Initially, perhaps, but by waiting to develop a GUI, the text processing can exist independently of the GUI and other interfaces could be developed.
 My own interest is in primarily in developing the CLI because I interact with my system almost exclusively through the terminal, so this interface will be the most immediately useful.

 The gaps this project is intended to fill: